NxRoot/next-coke-api/README.md

 ## Description

-* This package allows a simple approach to develop client/server communication using NextJS.
+* This package provides simple methods to develop client/server communication using [NextJS](https://nextjs.org/).
-* Next has a huge potential, but the communication can be tricky for starters, that's why we exist.
+* Next has a huge potential, but the **communication can be tricky** for starters, that's why we exist.
 * Coke works by creating a proxy from the server routes and abstracting its methods with "client-ready" functionality.

 ## Installation